 The annual Voluntary Support of Education (VSE) survey consistently captures about 85 percent of the total voluntary support to colleges and universities in the United States.
 Institutional reports of voluntary support data from the VSE survey are more comprehensive and detailed than the related data in the Integrated Postsecondary Education Data System (IPEDS) Finance survey conducted by NCES.

 The VSE survey is conducted online.
-All accredited institutions of higher education are eligible to participate, and about a quarter of these institutions fill out a survey each year.
-CAE reviews the survey forms for internal consistency, queries institutions whose data appear out of line with national trends or their own historical data, and makes an effort to clean the data before preparing a computerized database of the results.
+All accredited higher education institutions are eligible to participate, and about a quarter of these institutions fill out a survey each year.
+CAE reviews the survey forms for internal consistency, queries institutions whose data appear out of line with national trends or their own historical data and makes an effort to clean the data before preparing a computerized database of the results.

 Individual institutions and several state systems of higher education use the VSE data to monitor and analyze their fundraising results.
 CAE uses the data to develop national estimates of giving to education and to report in detail on private support of education.
-The results from the VSE survey are available to subscribers online and are also published in the annual Voluntary Support of Education report, which may be purchased from CAE.
+Results from the VSE survey are available by subscription to VSE Data Miner, an online interactive database; they are also published in the annual report Voluntary Support of Education, which may be purchased from CAE.